-A fun, 5-day music camp in Crested Butte that provides kids (ages 7-14) an amazing experience in bluegrass music education.
+The Bluegrass Kids Camp is a fun, 5-day music camp in Crested Butte that provides kids (ages 7-14) an amazing experience in bluegrass music education.
 Students learn to play in a bluegrass band with other students, write songs, and advance their individual skills through instrument break-out sessions.
-The day camp offers training for first-timers as well as intermediate players, provided by faculty from the esteemed Swallow Hill Music School in Denver.
-This camp is a collaboration between the Crested Butte Music Festival and Swallow Hill Music School.
+The day camp offers training for first-timers as well as intermediate players.

 *CBMF Bluegrass Kids Camp in Crested Butte is a day camp from 9am-4pm daily.
 Housing is not provided for students or their families.
-For more information about housing options in the town of Crested Butte, please check out our Visiting CB page here.
+For more information about lodging options in the town of Crested Butte and in Gunnison, please check out our Visit page.

 Your tuition covers all instruction and camp activities over the 5-day camp plus a music starter pack for your child.

 - Sample Schedule*

 - 9:00-10:00 am: Camp Check In/All Camp Activity

 - 10:00-11:00 am: Instrument Break-out Session 1

 - 11:00-12:00 pm: Songwriting Session

 - 2:00-3:00 pm: Bluegrass Band Session